Ceci-Aguilera/dispatch305_flask_backend_api/README.md

 1. Configure the environment variables using one of the following methods:

-   1. Create an .env file inside the __config__ folder and set up the following environment variables:
+   i.
+Create an .env file inside the __config__ folder and set up the following environment variables:

    ```text
     SECRET_KEY                      (for example "someSecurityPassword")